lhtin/You-Dont-Know-JS/this & object prototypes/ch1.md

 # You Don't Know JS: *this* & Object Prototypes
 # Chapter 1: `this` Or That?

 One of the most confused mechanisms in JavaScript is the `this` keyword.
-It's a special identifier keyword that's automatically defined in the scope of every function, but what exactly it refers to bedevils even seasoned JavaScript developers.
+It's a special identifier keyword that's automatically defined in the scope of every function, but what exactly it refers to __bedevils__(problems) even __seasoned__(experience) JavaScript developers.

-> Any sufficiently *advanced* technology is indistinguishable from magic. -- Arthur C. Clarke
+> Any sufficiently *advanced* technology is __indistinguishable from__(无差别) magic. -- Arthur C. Clarke

-JavaScript's `this` mechanism isn't actually *that* advanced, but developers often paraphrase that quote in their own mind by inserting "complex" or "confusing", and there's no question that without lack of clear understanding, `this` can seem downright magical in *your* confusion.
+JavaScript's `this` mechanism isn't actually *that* advanced, but developers often paraphrase that quote in their own mind by inserting "complex" or "confusing", and there's no question that without lack of clear understanding, `this` can seem __downright__(bad) magical in *your* confusion.

 **Note:** The word "this" is a terribly common pronoun in general discourse.
 So, it can be very difficult, especially verbally, to determine whether we are using "this" as a pronoun or using it to refer to the actual keyword identifier.
 For clarity, I will always use `this` to refer to the special keyword, and "this" or *this* or this otherwise.